Stem Cell Transplant for Multiple Myeloma and bone cancer

 • Newly developed cancer medications – There are currently several (non-chemotherapy) based medications developed recently for treating multiple myeloma.
 These cancer medications may be good options for recently diagnosed patients and those who have relapsed.
 Usually, these medications are combined with steroid medications (dexamethasone) or standard chemotherapy agents.

 • Immunomodulation medications – These more natural medications use the body’s immune system to fight the cancerous myeloma cells.
 They include Revlimid (lenalidomide), Pomalyst (pomalidomide), and Thalomid (thalidomide).
-However, these medications can potentially cause severe congenital disabilities in pregnant women and are therefore not recommended for expecting mothers.
+However, these medications can potentially cause severe congenital disabilities in pregnant women and are therefore not recommended for expectant mothers.
 When Immunomodulation medications are given in combination with steroids, the meds can increase the risk of developing blood clots for some patients.

 Multiple-Myeloma-therapy-overview